stetson06/stetson06.github.io/_posts/2021-11-30-document-alignment-nlp.md

 # Overview of Project

-One time, a customer with a large R&D budget wanted some help identifying the latest technologies for investment, prioritizing them in relation to the overall organization's strategic plan and long-term goals and objectives.
-In effect, they asked us: **"How would you use AI to determine how well certain text (descriptions of candidate technologies) aligns with a base document (strategic plan document)?"** We soon determined the best analytical methodology that was available at the time - *Natural Language Processing (NLP) in Python using the scikit-learn library*!
+One time, a customer with a large R&D budget wanted some help identifying the latest technologies for investment, wanting to prioritizing them in relation to their organization's strategic vision and plan.
+In effect, they asked us: **"How would you use AI to determine how well certain text (i.e., descriptions of candidate technologies) aligns with a target document (i.e., strategic plan document)?"** We soon determined the best analytical methodology that was available at the time - *Natural Language Processing (NLP) in Python using the scikit-learn library*!
 There are now other, more advanced methods available that we will discuss at the end of this page.

+The general process is to first convert your target/base document and the candidate text into numerical representations (called *vectors* or *embeddings*), and then use a mathematical formula (like *cosine similarity*) to calculate how "close" those vectors are to each other.
+A score close to 1.0 means high alignment, while a score close to 0.0 means low alignment.

 <br>
 # Old School NLP Technique
-The general process is to first convert your target/base document and the candidate text into numerical representations (called *vectors* or *embeddings*), and then use a mathematical formula (like *cosine similarity*) to calculate how "close" those vectors are to each other.
-A score close to 1.0 means high alignment, while a score close to 0.0 means low alignment.

 We first will show how to use the Classic Method (*TF-IDF + Cosine Similarity*) - this method is great for matching keywords and topics but doesn't understand the meaning or context of the words.
 This Classic Method works by counting how many times important words appear.
 Before the age of AI and Deep Learning, this was the industry standard for text comparison.